ardanlabs/gotraining/10-standard_library/03-writers_readers/documentation/interfaces.md

 * The implementation of the Write method should attempt to write the entire length of the byte slice that is passed in.

-* If that is not possible, then at least 1 byte must be written or the method must return an error.
+* If the entire slice could not be written, the number of bytes successfully written along with a non-nil error must be returned.

-* The number of bytes reported as written can be less then the length of the byte slice but never more.
+* Otherwise, when completely successful, the returned `n` must equal `len(p)` and a nil error should be returned.

-* The byte slice must never be modify in any way.
+* The Writer implementation must never modify the provided byte slice at any time.

 ### Reader